TikTok food trends: Water pie

 Water pie is a Great Depression-era recipe for a pie with a filling made primarily from water, along with pantry staples like flour, sugar, and butter.
 The recipe went viral on TikTok in 2022, with some users experimenting with variations, including a version made with Sprite.

 2023

 Cottage cheese

 In 2023, TikTok users popularized cottage cheese as a key ingredient in making ice creams, cookie dough and other foods.
-This trend contributed to a 15.9% increase in cottage cheese sales of the product in the United States.
-By May 2024, stores in the United Kingdom reported a 22-30% increase in sales by May 2024, compared to the previous year.
+This trend contributed to a 15.9% increase in cottage cheese sales in the United States.
+By May 2024, stores in the United Kingdom reported a 22-30% increase in sales, compared to the previous year.

 Chopped Italian sandwich

 The chopped Italian sandwich, characterized by a mixture of chopped Italian cold cuts, cheeses, vegetables, and seasonings, served on a sub roll, gained popularity in March 2023.

 Cortisol cocktail

 A drink promoted for stress relief and to combat "adrenal fatigue" made from fruit juice, coconut water, and electrolytes.